 Terry Oxford is an urban rooftop beekeeper in downtown San Francisco, California.
-A graduate of UC Berkeley, Terry has been a long time activist and environmentalist.
+A graduate of UC Berkeley, Terry is a long time activist and environmentalist.
 Terry's focus is natural, sustainable beekeeping and her goal is strong and healthy bees that require little human intervention and no chemical interference.
-Her desire is to expose and assist in banning the use of systemic (neonics, Imidicloprid, etc.) pesticides in our gardens, urban greening, ornamental trees and in the plant foods we are buying and growing to support bees and pollinators.
+Her desire is to expose the use of, and assist in banning systemic poisons (neonicotinoids, fungicides and herbicides.) in ornamental trees and plants at nurseries.

 CV (or best spent 10,000 hours)

 2008-Present: Treatment Free, Sustainable Beekeeper and Advocate for Nature, San Francisco - Foot Soldier against the pesticide infrastructure and Big Agribusiness.
-Terry is a beeswax artist and poet, a five-time presenter at the California Academy of Science, a street activist and her urban San Francisco rooftop honey is a Good Foods Award winner.
+Terry is a beeswax artist and poet, a five-time presenter at the California Academy of Science, activist, educator and speaker.
+Her urban San Francisco rooftop honey is a two time Good Foods Award winner (2016) and Finalist (2018).
 See Press Page for articles about UrbanBeeSF.
 And please buy and support systemic-free plants and trees only!
 The power of your spending habits is immense.

 2000-2003: Save Ahmanson Ranch, Los Angeles - Activist - Victory!
 3000 pristine woodland acres saved forever at edge of Los Angeles donated for conservancy and green space.
 Developers had planned several hotels, golf courses and hundreds of Mansions which would have decimated all wildlife, headwaters and any green space.